Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 };
 ```

-You may also notice in the parameter list that I provided default values for `this_` and `arguments`.
 With that done, let's take a look at callable hash tables.

 ###### JavaScript
 ```javascript